Alexander Stewart, Earl of Buchan

-Alexander Stewart, Earl of Buchan, Alasdair Mór mac an Rígh, and called the Wolf of Badenoch (1343 – c.
-20 July 1405), was the third surviving son of King Robert II of Scotland and youngest by his first wife, Elizabeth Mure of Rowallan.
-He was the first Earl of Buchan since John Comyn, from 1382 until his death.
-Alexander married the widowed Euphemia I, Countess of Ross, but they had no children.
-He did have a large family by his longtime mistress, Mairead inghean Eachainn.
-Alexander was Justiciar of Scotia for a time, but not an effective one.
-He held large territories in the north of Scotland before eventually losing a large part of them.
-Alexander is remembered for his destruction of the royal burgh of Elgin and its cathedral.
-His nickname was earned due to his notorious cruelty and rapacity, but there is no proof that it was used during his lifetime.
+Alexander Stewart, Earl of Buchan, called the Wolf of Badenoch (1343 – July 1394), was a Scottish royal prince, the third son of King Robert II of Scotland by his first wife Elizabeth Mure.
+He was Justiciar of Scotia and held large territories in the north of Scotland.

+He is best remembered for his destruction of the royal burgh of Elgin and its cathedral.
+His sobriquet was given due to his notorious cruelty and rapacity, but there is no proof that it was used during his lifetime.